Roverok/cryptoGlance-android-app/README.md

-aokp-co-webviewer
+squints-webviewer
 =================

-Basic app that opens AOKP.co in a WebView, along with a few other small features.
+Basic app that opens your Squints installation in a WebView, along with a few other small features.

 Setup is for building with ANT (AAPT + Android.jar required in project root)